Tarsatir/eScience/README.md

  Use wrapper_region_filter_and_tessellations.py

- For more clarification you can contact me at satya.ankur@gmail.com
+ For more clarification you can contact me at i.a.mengesha@uva.nl